Table of Contents

 The procedure for conducting the CBR test is as follows:

-5. The collar is then removed and the soil is trimmed.
-The mould is then turned over and the base plate and disc are removed.
+5. The collar is then removed, and the soil is trimmed.
+The mold is then turned over, and the base plate and spacer disc are removed.

-6. The mould is then weighed and bulk density, as well as dry density, is determined.
+6. The mold is then weighed and bulk density, as well as dry density, is determined.

-7. Then the mould along with the surcharge weight is placed on the penetration test machine.
+7. Then, the mold and the surcharge weight are placed on the penetration test machine.

 8. The load is applied to the piston such that the rate of penetration is 1.25mm/min.